 SCLC begins when healthy cells in the lung change and grow out of control, forming a mass called a tumor, a lesion, or a nodule.
 SCLC begins in the nerve cells or hormone-producing cells of the lung.
 The term “small cell” refers to the size and shape of the cancer cells as seen under a microscope.

 A tumor can be cancerous or benign.
 Once a cancerous lung tumor grows, it may or may not shed cancer cells.
 These cells can be carried away in blood or float away in the fluid, called lymph, that surrounds lung tissue.
 Lymph flows through tubes called lymphatic vessels that drain into collecting stations called lymph nodes.
 Lymph nodes are the tiny, bean-shaped organs that help fight infection.
 They are located in the lungs, the center of the chest, and elsewhere in the body.
 The natural flow of lymph out of the lungs is toward the center of the chest, which explains why SCLC often spreads there first.
 When a cancer cell moves into a lymph node or to a distant part of the body through the bloodstream, it is called metastasis.

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

-ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
-This fact sheet is available as a PDF, so it is easy to print out.
+- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
+This free fact sheet is available as a PDF, so it is easy to print out.

-Cancer.Net En Español: Read about small cell lung cancer in Spanish.
+- Cancer.Net En Español: Read about SCLC in Spanish.
 Infórmase sobre cáncer de pulmón de células pequeñas en español.

 The next section in this guide is Statistics.
-It helps explain the number of people who are diagnosed with small cell lung cancer and general survival rates.
+It helps explain the number of people who are diagnosed with SCLC and general survival rates.
 Use the menu to choose a different section to read in this guide.